 Very healthy climbing plant.
 Much appreciated for its delicate leaves and long lasting foliage.
 Low-maintenance, almost no pruning necessary.
 Can be used for a variety of facade planting applications; ideal for high greening, drainpipes, plant walls, canopies and so on... >>>Price

 Also known as "chocolate vine," "five-leaf chocolate vine," and "five-leaf akebia" (Latin: Akebia quint // Akebia trifoliata).

 A sunny to (semi-) shaded location, warm, and preferably protected from wind.
 Nutrient-rich, sandy-humid, well-drained soil with regular water provision.
 Distance from plant to plant: 1 - 2.5 meters. >>> Price

 This twiner's initial growth is rather slow, but with good care will display dense foliage after 2-3 years, and can grow up to 10 m in height.
 Ground runners can compensate for the bare lower area.
 A good watering regime and relatively mild weather will ensure that the foliage will last well into winter.
 In warmer climates, (for example, wine-growing regions), the plant is semi-evergreen.
 Has red-brown flower tufts/clusters in early spring, only visible at close range.
 The bizarre, edible fruit develops - if at all - only in the warmer wine-growing regions.
 Cut every 2-3 years to thin out; occasional rigorous pruning of single shoots in early spring will stimulate new shoots in the base area.

 Use a trellis with vertical lines that are approx. 25cm apart from each other.
-With horizontal lines it would be necessary to weave the shoots by hand.
+With horizontal lines, it would be necessary to weave the shoots by hand.
 Look at the bottom of the page to find suitable cable systems.
-Medium or Heavy Duty Growth Support Systems or better massive systems for high greening areas.
-Light systems may be suitable for pot plants.
+Use medium or heavy-duty climbing support systems, or better, massive systems for high greening areas.
+Light systems are suitable for potted plants.